 Spear phishing is a cybercrime that carries out targeted attacks against individuals and businesses using their email.
-Criminals use savvy tactics to gather personal data about the targets and send emails that sound familiar and trustworthy.
+Criminals use savvy tactics to gather personal data about their targets and send emails that sound familiar and trustworthy.

 In cases of Spear Phishing, victims mistakenly believe they know the sender and trust them because the emails are written in an extremely familiar tone and refer to personal information about the recipient.